kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 In context
 ==========

-This section begins a new part of the course: we start considering more than one variable at a time.
+This section begins a new part of the book: we start considering more than one variable at a time.
 However, you will see the tools of confidence intervals and visualization from the previous sections coming into play so that we can interpret our least squares models both analytically and visually.

-The final 2 sections of the course, design and analysis of experiments, and latent variable models,  will build on the least squares model we learn about here.
+The final sections on design and analysis of experiments, and latent variable models will build on the least squares model we learn about here.

 .. index::
 	pair: usage examples; Least squares models